You can find the MHS Course Guide here

 Final: Exam

 This course will look at how media and society are influenced by each other by looking at major media events of the last century through multiple communication models.
-Students will watch, read, and listen to rebroadcasts of events and analyze how coverage impacts the viewer/listener and how the viewer/listener impacts coverage.
-The course will also look at how technological advances have influenced coverage and storytelling while bringing the viewer/listener into the process.
+Students will watch, read, and listen to rebroadcasts of events and analyze how coverage impacts the viewer/listener and how the viewer/listener impacts coverage, including the impact of technological advances.

 Credit: .5